filipegar/killbill-getnet/README.md

 org.killbill.billing.plugin.getnet.client_id=<uuid-clientId>
 org.killbill.billing.plugin.getnet.client_secret=<uuid-clientSecret>
 org.killbill.billing.plugin.getnet.verify_card=false
+org.killbill.billing.plugin.getnet.softdescriptor=Loja
 ```
-Verify Card controls if the card being stored on Getnet's vault should have a successful zero dollar auth performed during the tokenization flow.
+Verify Card property controls if the card being stored on Getnet's vault should have a successful zero dollar auth performed during the tokenization flow.
 [Check Getnet docs for more details.](https://developers.getnet.com.br/api#tag/Cofre/paths/~1v1~1cards/post)
+Softdescriptor property can be set to "0" or not declared to disable soft-descriptor on transactions.
+At this time, Getnet imposes a limit of 22 chars to the field.
+The plugin will substring anything you set to 20, being the format "your property value*transaction id".

 ## How to get started
 The flow to create a account, store a card and perform a transaction follows: